akhikhl/gretty/examples/testTomcatContextConfig/README.md

 # testTomcatContextConfig

-Example of configuring webapp context with the help of tomcat-specific file "context.xml".
+Example of configuring webapp context via tomcat-specific configuration file "context.xml".

 ## How to run